 3. Windows AI platform with pre-trained machine learning models

 One of the most cumbersome parts of getting started with machine learning is training a new AI to do what you want.
 That phase could be a barrier to entry for smaller companies, but not with the Windows AI platform set to debut in the Windows 10 April 2018 Update.

 Windows AI will come with several different pre-trained learning machines that many companies may find fit their needs without having to invest countless hours teaching it how to do basic sorting.

 4. Windows Diagnostic Data Viewer

 Back when I was in tech support, viewing dump files and diagnostics required several steps depending on how the system was set up, but not anymore.
-In the Spring Creators Update, Windows diagnostic reports will be viewable in the Diagnostic Data Viewer.
+In the April 2018 Update, Windows diagnostic reports will be viewable in the Diagnostic Data Viewer.